Kooroshoo/Frontend-Mentor-Challenges/README.md

 # Frontend-Mentor-Challenges
-Projects completed from the [Frontend Mentor](https://frontendmentor.io) website
+Projects completed from the [Frontend Mentor](https://frontendmentor.io) website.
+Click on the name of each project below to view the demo.

 |Name| Using |
 |---|---|